mofeezamasood/MemoryGame/README.md

 ## Description

 This is the README file for a [Memory Game](https://memory-game-mofeeza-masoods-projects.vercel.app/).
-The website is built using ReactJS, HTML, CSS, and Bootstrap to create a responsive and visually appealing multi-page layout.
+The website is built using ReactJS, HTML, CSS, and Bootstrap to create a responsive and visually appealing layout.

 ## Features